How many times have you stocked up on items when they’re on sale, only to have some of them go bad before you can

 How To Freeze Milk

-The best way to freeze milk is to do so quickly and in airtight, freezer-safe containers that allow enough room for the milk to expand as it freezes.
+The best way to freeze milk is quickly and in airtight, freezer-safe containers that allow enough room for the milk to expand as it freezes.

 Be sure to leave a couple of inches of headspace in each freezer-safe container to allow the milk to expand without cracking or splitting.

-You can freeze milk in its original plastic container but if it is in a cardboard carton or glass container, you should transfer the milk to a freezer-safe container prior to freezing.
+You can freeze milk in its original plastic container, but if it is in a cardboard carton or glass container, you should transfer it to a freezer-safe container prior to freezing.

-If you don’t consume a lot of milk at once, you may consider freezing in smaller portions for baking or even ice cube trays to use in smoothies.
+If you don’t consume a lot of milk at once, you may consider freezing it in smaller portions for baking or even using ice cube trays for smoothies.